mariadb-corporation/MaxScale/About/Limitations.md

 ## Limitations with Galera Cluster Monitoring

-Master selection is based only on MIN(wsrep_local_index), no other server parameter.
+The default master selection is based only on MIN(wsrep_local_index).
+This can be influenced with the server priority mechanic described in the [Galera Monitor](../Monitors/Galera-Monitor.md) manual.

 ## Limitations in the connection router